The Slants: Fighting For The Right To Rock A Racial Slur

 But his advocacy strategy is exactly what concerns some activists.

-While groups spanning the ideological spectrum, including the Cato Institute, the Asian American Legal Defense Fund and the American Civil Liberties Union, have filed amicus briefs backing The Slants, a small cohort of activists aren't so sure.
+While groups spanning the ideological spectrum including the Cato Institute, the Asian American Legal Defense Fund and the American Civil Liberties Union have filed amicus briefs backing The Slants, a small cohort of activists isn't so sure.

 "[Tam] casts himself as a First Amendment hero in a way that doesn't really make sense given what is really at stake," Robert Chang, executive director of Fred T. Korematsu Center for Law and Equality, wrote in an email.
 Chang's group filed an amicus brief in support of the trademark office.
 "And he ignores ... the impact that his case will have on the decades-long effort of Native American activists with regard to the Washington football team.
 In much of his public commentary, he focuses on how he thinks the law was applied unfairly to him, in a racially discriminatory manner.
 He could have limited his legal theories and legal challenge to focus on that."